CSC3170-2022Fall/project-database-messing-system/README.md

 This project is configured with test cases from CSC3170-2022Fall Assignment2.

-Solutions are under `as2/solutions/` and test answers are under `as2/answers/`.
+The solution should be stored as `as2/solutions/x.sql` and the answer should be stored as `as2/answers/x.db`, where `x` is the number of the test cases.

-A shell script `tester.sh` is used to judge the output of the project with standard answers.
+A shell script `tester.sh` is used to judge the `out.db` (except for the test case 3 which needs **order by**) with standard answers.
+In other word, a sentence like `store <table> out` is always required in your solution file.

+`tester.sh` will sort `out.db` and turn it into `out_sorted.db` first, and compare `out_sorted.db` with the standard answer.

 In total, `tester.sh` returns three states **Passed**, **Failed** and **Skipped**.